Why Packaging COGS Matters More in 2026

 The most common cannabis SKU in America: a 1g pre-roll in a 116mm pop-top tube with a wrap label.

-If this pre-roll retails at $10, packaging is 1.35% of retail.
-That's excellent — well under the 3–8% benchmark.
-This SKU has healthy packaging economics.
+If this pre-roll retails at $10, packaging is 1.5% of retail.
+That's well under the 3–8% benchmark — this SKU has healthy packaging economics.

 Example: Premium Pre-Roll in Glass Tube